Stop the press! Almost all tickets sold out.

 Tools with at least a puncture repair kit, spare tubes and a pump.

 Maps of the route you expect to follow.
 At the start you will receive copies of street maps for the cities you will visit, marked with the addresses of the checkpoints.
 Besides that, you should bring your own national maps for the route between the cities.
-It is of course advisable to study the route between these before you start the race.
+It is of course advisable to study the route between these before you start.

 Clothing appropriate to the expected weather conditions.
 Remember it can rain at night and it will feel colder when you are tired.